CyTechNomad/chowell.dev/src/content/blog/ThinkBeforeYouScan.md

 QR codes have become a ubiquitous part of our daily lives, appearing on everything from product packaging to restaurant menus.
-While these scannable codes offer convenience and efficiency, they also pose hidden dangers that users should be aware of.
+While these scannable codes offer convenience and efficiency, they also pose hidden dangers of which users should be aware.
 In this article, we will explore the risks associated with QR codes and provide tips on how to stay safe while using them.

 ## QR Codes: A Brief Overview